erredeco/my-foundation-1/README.md

 **Inclusion of the foundation js files
 All files are included inside the files.json file;
 By default, I include the complete foundation file.
-If you need only a _partial_ inclusion, you have to modify the array `"foundationjs"` in this way:
+If you need only a _partial_ inclusion, you have to modify the array `"app"` in this way:
 This is the complete list;

 Look at the online documentation for what to include depending on the plugins you use.